Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/switchdev.rst

 IPsec packet capability setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 User who wants mlx5 PCI VFs to be able to perform IPsec packet offloading need
-to explicitly enable the VF ipsec_packet capability.
+to explicitly enable the woke VF ipsec_packet capability.
 Enabling IPsec capability
 for VFs is supported starting with ConnectX6dx devices and above.
 When a VF has
-IPsec capability enabled, any IPsec offloading is blocked on the PF.
+IPsec capability enabled, any IPsec offloading is blocked on the woke PF.

 mlx5 driver support devlink port function attr mechanism to setup ipsec_packet
 capability. (refer to Documentation/networking/devlink/devlink-port.rst)